 Representative Louis J. Barletta proudly represents the people of Pennsylvania’s 11th Congressional District.
-He began his third term on January 6, 2015.
+He began his fourth term on January 3, 2017.

 Rep. Barletta was first sworn in on January 5, 2011.

 He currently serves on three House committees: the House Transportation and Infrastructure Committee, where he serves as the Chairman of the Economic Development, Public Buildings, and Emergency Management Subcommittee; the House Homeland Security Committee, where he serves on the Counterterrorism and Intelligence subcommittee; and the House Committee on Education and the Workforce, where he serves on both the Higher Education and Workforce Development Subcommittee, and the Health, Employment, Labor, and Pensions Subcommittee.